Part of my image is blurry or out of focus. What should I do?

 - Adjust the Sharpness setting to improve image quality.

 - If you are projecting from a computer using a VGA cable, press the Auto button on the remote control to automatically adjust the tracking and sync.
 If any bands or overall blurriness remain, display a uniformly patterned image on the screen and manually adjust the Tracking and Sync settings.

-- If you are projecting from a computer, set the computer's output resolution to match the projector's native resolution.
+- If you are projecting from a computer, adjust the computer's resolution to match the projector's native resolution, if possible.

 - Make sure the screen is flat.